 The upper bus deck would be reserved for other transit operators, including Muni's Line 108 to Treasure Island, paratransit services, Greyhound, and private operators.
-The upper bus deck would accommodate four saw tooth bays and 700 feet of straight curb on the northern side of the terminal.
+The upper bus deck would accommodate four saw tooth bays and 700 feet of straight curb on the northern side of the terminal - equal to about 18 additional bus bays.
 Buses would circulate along a single-sided passenger platform with two bus lanes: one through-lane and one turnout/parking lane.
 Unlike the lower level, the upper bus deck circulation is only a half loop, terminating on the east end of the terminal in a ramp that travels back down to the lower bus deck.